bkhamesra/GW-MLClassification/README.md

 3. Ravindranadh Bolla

 ## Goal -
+Gravitational waves are ripples in space and time created by the motion of massive accelerated object(s).
+Their recent detection in 2015 led to complete new way to explore the universe, especially the regions which do not emit strong electromagnetic signatures.
+One of the strongest sources of gravitational waves are the black hole and neutron stars binary systems.
+Due to their huge mass and compact size, these objects induce a strong curvature on fabric of space and time.
+As these objects rotate around each other, the curvature shifts creating ripples much like the ripples generate in water due to motion of two boats in a circle.
+These ripples contains the information of their sources and can travel for millions of light years without loosing their original form.
+Today, using gravitational wave detectors, we can learn more about the universe and locate several hidden objects such as black holes.

-In this work, we look at the gravitational wave signatures emitted by binary black holes and use Supervised Machine Learning methods to learn more about the source of these waves.
+In this work, we look at the gravitational wave signatures emitted by binary black holes using Supervised Machine Learning methods.
 A binary black hole system can be described in terms the 10 intrinsic parameters - two component masses, two spin vectors (total 6 spin components), initial orbital frequency and initial eccentricity.
-These black holes orbit around each other creating pertubation in spacetime which we observe as gravitational waves.
-A question of interest is then how can we determine the source and its properties from the observed gravitational wave signal.

-Here we attempt to use Machine Learning to address part of this question.
-The aim of this project is two fold -
-1. Identify the spin-type of system
-2. Identify the ratio of masses
+One of the primary ways to distinguish these systems is based on their spins - Non Spinning where both black holes are non-rotating, Aligned-Spin, where the initial spins of each black holle are only in z direction, perpendicular to the orbital plane, and Precessing where spins can be in any direction.
+We would like to apply Supervised Machine Learning tools to see if such classification can be achieved using machine learning methods.

+## Methodology -

+* Data Ceaning and Extraction - Python
+* Feature Extraction and Feature Selection - Python (sklearn library), Weka
+* Supervised ML - Python (sklearn), Weka
+* Unsupervised Learning - Weka